chrisschu/Poll_App/README.md

 # Poll App

-LAST CHANGE: 11.02.2020
+LAST CHANGE: 28.02.2020

-    * new Like/Dislike buttons
-    * db-changes, now all suggested Movies - Rating included in DB
-    * further design changes in tables
+    * pages have now dark theme
+    * lists and savings in mongo db are generated automatically

+NEXT CHANGES will be released soon:

 The idea behind this project is to make first experiences with **Mongodb, pymongo, virtuelenv** and **flask**.
 It contains a questionnaire which results will be inserted into the database.

-At the moment this app offers only insertion, not viewing the database.

 As database the cloud solution **MongoDB Atlas** will be used.